-Bittrex seeks bankruptcy after shuttering US crypto platform
+Bittrex of Seattle seeks bankruptcy after shuttering U.S. crypto platform

 Bittrex and several affiliates went bankrupt on Monday after its U.S. operations were shut down at the end of April in response to a regulatory crackdown.

-The bankruptcy, which the company said doesn’t impact its non-US operations, comes less than a month after the U.S. Securities and Exchange Commission accused the crypto platform of having flouted securities rules for years.
+The bankruptcy, which the Seattle company said doesn’t impact its non-U.S. operations, comes less than a month after the U.S. Securities and Exchange Commission accused the crypto platform of having flouted securities rules for years.

-Bittrex Global will continue operating as normal for customers outside the US, the company said in a statement.
+Bittrex Global will continue operating as normal for customers outside the U.S., the company said in a statement.
 For users who didn’t withdraw their assets before the shutdown, Bittrex intends “to ask the court to activate those accounts as soon as possible so that customers meeting the necessary regulatory requirements will be able to withdraw them.”

 Bittrex listed assets and liabilities of as much as $1 billion each in its Chapter 11 petition.
 Related entities Desolation Holdings LLC, Bittrex Malta Holdings Ltd. and Bittrex Malta Ltd. also entered bankruptcy, court papers show.